nazeemkhan77/azure-devops-codepipeline-integration/README.md

 5. Import the existing [GitHub project](https://github.com/nazeemkhan77/spring-unit-testing-with-junit-and-mockito) into the new repo following the steps in the [link](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops)
 6. Click the `Files` under the repo and you should see project files listed

+After the repository is created, you must create a personal access token for the AWS CodePipeline to communicate with the Azure DevOps repository to get the latest code, when there is a code change happens and triggers the pipeline.
+Follow the below section to generate the token.

 ## Generate Personal Access Token
 7. Click on the `User Settings` icon and select `Personal Access Token` to create the token for AWS CodePipeline to download the repo codebase as zip file